jrpotter/bookshelf/README.md

 ## Documentation

-To generate documentation, we use [bookshelf-docgen](https://github.com/jrpotter/bookshelf-docgen).
-Refer to this project on prerequisites and then run the following to build and serve files locally:
+This project has absorbed [doc-gen4](https://github.com/leanprover/doc-gen4) to ease customization.
+In particular, the `DocGen4` module found in this project allows generating PDFs and including them into the navbar.
+To generate documentation and serve files locally, run the following:

 ```bash
 > lake build Bookshelf:docs
 > lake run server
 ```

-This assumes you have `python3` available in your `$PATH`.
+This assumes you have `pdflatex` and `python3` available in your `$PATH`.
 To change how the server behaves, refer to the `.env` file located in the root directory of this project.

-A color code is used on generated PDF headers to indicate their status:

-* Cyan statements indicate axioms and definitions.
-There must exist a corresponding `axiom` or `def` in Lean.
-* Teal statements indicate those with complete proofs in both LaTeX *and* Lean.
-* Magenta statements indicate those that have not been completely proven in either LaTeX or Lean (or both).
-Progress is currently being made to correct this though.
-* Red coloring is a catch-all for all statements that don't fit the above categorizations.
-Incomplete definitions, proofs only conducted in LaTeX, etc. belong here.